 Tips for college success: GET INVOLVED.
 Learn and grow outside of the classroom as much as possible.
 Those are the experiences I learned from the most and still cherish.
 You will make connections and have experiences that will change your life.
 Everyone should go to class and work hard academically, and most people do.
 You’ll want to distinguish yourself from other students.
 Getting involved will set you apart from others and give you the opportunity to really exemplify your passions, skills, and talents!
 You might even impact change along the way.

-Why you decided to work at the UO: I decided to work at the UO because my undergraduate experience here was truly life changing.
+Why I decided to work at the UO: I decided to work at the UO because my undergraduate experience here was truly life changing.
 I’m excited to help students start their life-changing journey in my role as an admissions counselor.
 Also, I love being on this beautiful campus and feeling like I’m a part of something bigger!

-Best part of your job: I love knowing that whatever I’m doing, no matter how small, I’m helping students through one of the most exciting (and stressful) times in their life so far: college admissions!
+Best part of my job: I love knowing that whatever I’m doing, no matter how small, I’m helping students through one of the most exciting (and stressful) times in their life so far: college admissions!
 As a first generation student I know that applying for college can be overwhelming.
 So I take pride in knowing that whether I’m reading applications or answering a question over the phone about transcripts, everything I do is important to someone somewhere trying to get into their dream school.

 Favorite Eugene restaurant: It is so hard to pick just one.
 I really love Papa’s Soul Food and Cornbread Cafe (a vegan comfort food restaurant).
 I highly recommend them both.

 If I didn't work at the UO: I’d pursue a master’s degree in Indigenous Governance or a law degree in Indian Law.
 Maybe even both!